kubernetes/community/events/elections/README.md

 - Name of supervisor - “Kubernetes Election Officers”
 - Email - election@kubernetes.io : Googlegroups doesn’t work here.
 This mail should resolve to the election officers.
 - Date and Time: Write in the date and time the election will stop.
 This field is not programmatic, the election is stopped by hand, so you can write this in plain text.
 - Description: Use the following text, modify it for either 3 or 4 positions, depending on the amount of open seats: This election is to nominate the steering committee for the Kubernetes project.
-Order the candidates by order of preference, the top $NUMBER candidates will be selected.
+Order the candidates by preference, the top $NUMBER candidates will be selected.
 Please see the voter's guide for more information.
 PLEASE NOTE: "No opinion" is also a voting option if you do not feel comfortable ranking every single candidate.
 - Add the candidate list to the form
 - How many choices will win: This number needs to be set to the amount of open seats of a given election
 - More options, check the boxes for: